An Overview of Soybean Seedling Diseases

 Fusarium Root Rot (Fusarium spp.)

-Many Fusarium species reside in the soil and can infect soybean.
-Infected plants may be stunted and spindly with brown or black lesions on the roots (Figure 2) and poorly developed root systems.
+Many species of Fusarium are common in soil and can infect soybean seedlings.
+Infected plants may be stunted and spindly, with brown to black lesions on the roots (Figure 2) and poorly developed root systems.

 In severe cases, seedlings may die before emerging.
 Species of Fusarium can infect plants under a wide variety of environmental conditions.
-Fusarium root rot is often associated with stressed plants.
+Fusarium root rot is often associated with plants that are already stressed.

 Figure 2.
-Soybean plants with Fusarium root rot have poorly developed roots and dark, discolored lesions on the roots.
+Soybean plants infected with Fusarium root rot have poorly developed roots with dark and discolored lesions.

 Rhizoctonia Seedling Blight (Rhizoctonia solani)

 Rhizoctonia seedling blight is caused by the fungus Rhizoctonia solani.
-The characteristic symptom of Rhizoctonia seedling blight is a reddish-brown lesion on the lower stem or hypocotyl, usually at the soil level (Figure 3).
+Its most characteristic symptom is a reddish-brown lesion on the lower stem or hypocotyl, usually at the soil level (Figure 3).
 Lesions on the diseased stem appear sunken (canker-like) and dry, and can girdle the hypocotyl.

-This disease can occur over a wide range of soil conditions.
+This disease can occur across a wide range of soil conditions.
 Affected plants typically appear in patches or in rows in a field.
-Temperature and moisture requirements for infection and disease progression vary, although this disease tends to be common in warm and moist, but not saturated, soil.
+Although temperature and moisture requirements for infection and disease progression vary, this disease is most common in warm and moist (but not saturated) soils.
 Stressed seedlings may be more vulnerable.

 Figure 3.
-Rhizoctonia seedling blight lesions appear on the lower stem and often have a canker-like appearance.
+Rhizoctonia seedling blight lesions appear on the lower stem and often have a canker-like appearance (top photo).
+The affected tissues often have a reddish-brown discoloration (bottom photo).

 Phytophthora Root and Stem Rot (Phytophthora spp.)

 Phytophthora root rot of soybean is caused by the oomycetes Phytophthora sojae and P. sansomeana.
-Infected plants appear alone or in patches (Figure 4).
+Infected plants occur alone or in patches within a field (Figure 4).

 The stems of Phytophthora-infected seedlings are typically mushy and water-soaked.
 Overall, infected seedlings will be wilted and stunted.
 These symptoms resemble those of many other seedling disease pathogens.
-Phytophthora sojae can also cause a stem rot of mature plants, characterized by chocolate brown stem lesions.
-Phytophthora root rot occurs across many environments, but is most common in warm (>60°F/15°C) and wet conditions.
+Phytophthora sojae can also cause a stem rot of mature plants, characterized by chocolate-brown stem lesions that extend from the soil line.
+Phytophthora root rot occurs across many environments but is most common in warm (>60°F/15°C) and wet soils.

 Figure 4.
 Seedlings affected by Phytophthora root rot appear scattered in a field, and symptoms resemble other seedling blight diseases.

-Pythium seedling blight can occur across a range of temperatures, but high soil moisture increases the likelihood of disease and disease severity.
+Pythium seedling blight can develop across a range of temperatures, but high soil moisture increases the likelihood and severity of the disease.
 Consequently, symptoms are most severe in poorly drained soils and areas prone to flooding.
-Recent research indicates that many Pythium species prevalent in the northern United States and Canada infect plants at a lower temperature range (50-77°F/10-25°C) than Pythium species in the southern United States (85-95°F/30-35°C).
+Recent research indicates that many species of Globisporangium common in the northern United States and Canada infect plants at lower temperatures (50-77°F/10-25°C), whereas species more prevalent in the southern United States tend to infect at warmer temperatures (85-95°F/30-35°C).

 Figure 5.
 Pythium seedling blight may kill seedlings prematurely.